 In July 2018, Ms. Boice recognized as a Southern California Rising Star in Super Lawyers.

-Ken Crowley is an Executive Director at UBS AG, where he has worked since 2001.
-As a member of the Americas Litigation Group and the head of the WM US Litigation Group Ken oversees the Firm's defenses in a wide range of securities litigations, including class actions, complex court matters and sales practice arbitrations.
-Prior to joining UBS Ken was a senior litigator at the Simpson Thacher & Bartlett law firm, where he handled large complex commercial litigations and internal investigations.
-Ken began his legal career in 1988 as an Assistant District Attorney in the New York County District Attorney's Office under Robert M. Morgenthau, where he was lead counsel in several felony jury trials and also argued over a dozen appeals before the New York Appellate Division, First Department.
+Kenneth Crowley is an Executive Director at UBS AG, where he has worked since 2001.
+As a member of the Americas Litigation Group and the head of the WM US Litigation Group Ken oversees the Firm's defenses in a wide range of securities litigations, including class actions, complex court matters and hundreds of sales practice arbitrations.
+Prior to joining UBS Ken was a senior litigator at Simpson Thacher & Bartlett, where he handled large complex commercial litigations and internal investigations.
+Ken began his legal career in 1988 as an Assistant District Attorney in the New York County District Attorney's Office under Robert M. Morgenthau, where he was lead counsel in several felony jury trials and also argued over a dozen appeals before the New York Appellate Division.
 He received a JD from the NYU School of Law in 1988, and a BA from Yale in 1983.

 Louis H. Miron is a sole practitioner in Cranford New Jersey.
 After serving as a law clerk for the U.S. District Court for the Southern District of Georgia, he taught at a law school for one (1) year and then entered private practice and has worked primarily on securities and other commercial litigation.
 Through the years, he has represented customers, financial advisors and broker-dealers before the SEC, FINRA, N.J.
 Bureau of Securities and other federal and state securities agencies.
 He has also been appointed as Receiver and Fiscal Agent by the U.S. District Court and N.J.
 Superior Court with respect to cases involving significant Ponzi schemes.
 The Superior Court has also appointed him to serve as a Monitor or Fiscal Agent in at least four (4) other, unrelated cases involving telemarketing and consumer fraud actions brought by the N.J.
 Attorney General.
 He also worked the U.S. Attorney, the N.J.
 Attorney General, the NASD, the SEC, the U.S. Postal Inspector’s Office and the N.J.
 Bureau of Securities in connection with a major penny stock investigation that resulted in the over twenty (20) federal criminal convictions and the return of substantial money to the defrauded public customers.
 He has chaired and served on many NASD/FINRA arbitration panels since the early 1990’s

-Nicole G. Iannarone, is an associate clinical professor at Georgia State University College of Law.
-She focuses her scholarship on the regulation and duties of fiduciary-level service professionals including lawyers and advisers in the financial services sector.
-Iannarone is also the director of the Investor Advocacy Clinic where she teaches and supervises students who represent small investors with claims against their brokers in FINRA arbitration proceedings.
-In addition to her teaching in the Investor Advocacy Clinic, Iannarone teaches Civil Procedure, Complex Litigation, Business Arbitration Practicum, and Professional Responsibility.
+Nicole G. Iannarone is an assistant professor of law at Drexel University Kline School of Law.
+She focuses her scholarship on retail investor protection and the regulation and duties of service professionals, including lawyers and advisers in the financial services sector.
+Iannarone teaches Business Organizations, Civil Procedure, Complex Litigation, Business Arbitration, and Professional Responsibility.
+Prior to joining Drexel, Iannarone founded and directed the Investor Advocacy Clinic at Georgia State University College of Law where law students under supervision represented small investors with claims against their brokers in FINRA arbitration proceedings.
 A graduate of Yale Law School, Iannarone was a partner and deputy general counsel at Bondurant Mixson & Elmore LLP in Atlanta, GA, where she practiced for nearly a decade representing plaintiffs and defendants in complex commercial litigation.
-Iannarone is active in the bar and the community.
-She is president of the Atlanta Bar Association, chair of the State Bar of Georgia’s Professionalism Committee, a member of the FINRA National Arbitration and Mediation Committee (NAMC), and a member of the State Bar of Georgia Formal Advisory Opinion Board.
+Iannarone is the past president of the Atlanta Bar Association, immediate past chair of the State Bar of Georgia’s Professionalism Committee, and a member of the FINRA National Arbitration and Mediation Committee (NAMC).
 Iannarone has been named a “Local Litigation Star” by Benchmark Plaintiff, was named a Rising Star attorney by Super Lawyers, received the Atlanta Council of Younger Lawyers Kerry Harike Joedecke Atlanta Young Lawyer of the Year Award, and received the Brenau Women’s College Young Alumnae Award.
 In law school, Iannarone was an editor of the Yale Journal on Regulation, served as a dean’s advisor and was a student director of the Housing and Community Development Clinic.
 She is a summa cum laude graduate of Brenau Women’s College.